Television licence

-A television licence or broadcast receiving licence is a permit required in many countries for the reception of television broadcasts or the possession of a television set.
-In some countries a licence is also required to own a radio or receive radio broadcasts.
+A television licence or broadcast receiving licence is a payment required in many countries for the reception of television broadcasts or the possession of a television set.
+In some countries, a licence is also required to own a radio or receive radio broadcasts.
 In such countries, some broadcasts are funded in full or in part by the licence fees.
 Licence fees are effectively a hypothecated tax to fund public broadcasting.

 History

-Radio broadcasters in the early Twentieth Century needed to raise funds for their services.
-In some countries this was achieved via advertising, while others adopted a compulsory subscription model with households that owned a radio set being required to purchase a licence.
+Radio broadcasters in the early 20th century needed to raise funds for their services.
+In some countries, this was achieved via advertising, while others adopted a compulsory subscription model with households that owned a radio set being required to purchase a licence.
 The United Kingdom was the first country to adopt compulsory public subscription with a licence, originally known as a wireless licence, used to fund the BBC.
 In most countries that introduced radio licensing, possession of a licence was simply an indication of having paid the fee.
-However in Canada, between 1914 and 1922 people needed to pass an "Amateur Experimental Certificate of Proficiency", demonstrating the ability to send and receive Morse code at five words per minute, to be allowed to use a radio receiver.

 With the arrival of television, some countries created separate television licences.
 Other countries increased radio licence fees to cover the additional cost of television broadcasting, changing the name from "radio licence" to "TV licence" or "receiver licence".
 Today, most countries fund public radio broadcasting from the same licence fee that is used for television, although a few still have separate radio licences.
-Some countries, such as the United Kingdom and Japan, have lower fees for households that only own monochrome televisions sets.
+Some countries, such as the United Kingdom and Japan, have lower fees for households that only own monochrome television sets.
 In many countries, elderly and disabled consumers have a reduced or zero licence fee.

 Faced with licence fee evasion, some countries chose to fund public broadcasters directly from taxation or via methods such as a co-payment with electricity billing.
 In some countries, national public broadcasters carry advertising.

 In 1989, the Council of Europe created the European Convention on Transfrontier Television.
 Among other things, this regulates advertising.
 The treaty came into force in 1993 when it had been ratified by seven countries, including five EU member states.
 As of 2010, 34 countries have acceded to the treaty.

 Television licensing by country

 Usage and costs of television licences vary greatly between countries.
 The Museum of Broadcast Communications in Chicago reports that two-thirds of countries in Europe and half of countries in Asia and Africa use television licences to fund public television.
-Television licensing is rare in the Americas, largely confined to French overseas departments and British Overseas Territories.
+Television licensing is rare in the Americas, largely confined to British Overseas Territories.
 In some countries, radio channels and broadcasters' websites are also funded by a licence, giving access to radio and online services free of advertising.